pigovsky/pigovsky/README.md

 # IURII PIGOVSKYI

-the above is a governmental latinization of my name "Юрій Піговський".
+the above is a governmental latinization of my name in Ukrainian language.
 But personally I prefer "Yuriy Pigovsky" or "Jurij Pigowski".

 ## Scala / Python Developer